-Postpartum mental health issues are the most common complication of pregnancy.
-Postpartum Depression (PPD) and Anxiety in mothers is finally getting talked about, but postpartum depression in men called Paternal PostNatal Depression, or PPND, is just as common.
+Updated, May 2022 – Postpartum mental health issues are the most common complication of pregnancy.
+Postpartum Depression (PPD) and Anxiety in mothers and birthing parents is finally getting talked about, postpartum depression in men* called Paternal PostNatal Depression, or PPND, is just as common.

-A 2010 study published in the Journal of the American Medical Association showed that up to 14.1 of men suffer from depression after the birth of their child, especially when there partner is experiencing depression.
-Other studies like the one done by the National Institute of Health, also note depression in new dads can affect up to 25% of fathers.
-The condition is called PPND, or Paternal PostNatal Depression,* and with the amount of depression reported in men as a whole is typically about 5%, PPND is very real.
-We often attribute Depression in mothers to the obvious biological and hormonal changes experienced after childbirth but hormonal and emotional changes happen to men too.
+A 2010 study published in the Journal of the American Medical Association showed that up to 14.1 of men suffer from depression after the birth of their child.
+This number rises when partners are also experiencing depression.
+Other studies also note depression in new dads can affect up to 25% of fathers.
+The condition is called PPND, or Paternal PostNatal Depression, and with the amount of depression reported in men as a whole is typically about 5%, PPND is very real.
+We often attribute Depression in mothers to the obvious biological and hormonal changes experienced after childbirth.
+However, hormonal and emotional changes happen to men too.

 Who is at risk?

-PPND can happen to any father but there are also risk factors to know about before baby arrives that may help identify PPND early.
+PPND can happen to any father but there are also risk factors you should know about before baby arrives that may help identify PPND early.
 These are:

 - history of depression

 - partner who has depression

 - an unplanned/unwanted pregnancy